GanjiKushal/weatherApp/README.md

     - if you want to see values in °F click on that all the values will be changed to °F from °C
     - if you want to see values in °C click on that all the values will be changed to °C from °F

-##Note:
+## Note:
--Updates May take time due to delay from API
+- Updates May take time due to delay from API
--Use your own API Key in the weatherService.js file because API_Key is a sensitive information which cannot be shared on github
+- Use your own API Key in the weatherService.js file because API_Key is a sensitive information which cannot be shared on github
--To check the Output Iam attaching the screenShots
+- To check the Output Iam attaching the screenShots

 ## Technologies Used